Non-trivial time crystal-like ground state for gravitational perturbation in quadratic gravity: Quadratic action and its expansion around maximally symmetric background

-It is interesting to note that the higher derivatives of the dynamical variable appear only in the $\Phi$-sector, while the evolution of the transverse and traceless sector $h^{\perp}_{ab}$ is governed by second order field equations.
-In particular, the Lagrangian for $h_{ab}^{\perp}$ remains identical to that in \gr, with a change in the overall factor, which now depends on both Newton's constant $G$, as well as $\alpha$.
-Thus the propagation of the transverse traceless mode is unaffected by the presence of the quadratic curvature term in the Lagrangian.
-Following which, in our subsequent analysis the transverse traceless sector chararcterized by $h^{\perp}_{ab}$ will not play any role and we will exclusively concentrate on the scalar sector $\Phi$.
+The structure of the above Lagrangian suggests that the propagation of the transverse traceless mode is unaffected by the presence of the quadratic curvature term in the Lagrangian.
+Following which, in our subsequent analysis the transverse traceless sector chararcterized by $h^{\perp}_{\mu \nu}$ will not play any role and we will exclusively concentrate on the scalar sector $\Phi$.
 Extracting and combining the relevant expressions from \ref{ricciquad} associated with the scalar sector, the action for the scalar field $\Phi$, with $16\pi G \alpha \equiv \widetilde{\alpha}$, yields

 As evident from the above expression, the Lagrangian for $\Phi$ involves $\bar{\square}^{2}\Phi$, i.e., inhibits higher derivative terms originating due to inclusion of the $\alpha {\cal R}^{2}$ term in the gravitational Lagrangian.
 In what follows we will determine the dispersion relation associated with the above Lagrangian as well as the Hamiltonian, which we will subsequently minimize in order to determine any non-zero ground state for the scalar sector, having diverse implications.
+However, before delving into those details we will briefly discuss how the above action can be motivated from the scalar-tensor representation of the quadratic gravity model as well.